cbennett07/demo-swf-app-chris/README.md

       ddl-auto: update
 ```

-- Next, lets modify our `build.gradle` file located in the root directory to do the following:
+- Next, we will modify our `build.gradle` file located in the root directory to do the following:

 ```
 - Adding Correct Dependencies